mercado-sofia/mercado-sofia/README.md

 <h3 align="center">About Me</h3>

-Information Technology graduate and aspiring data engineer with a background in software development.
+Information Technology graduate interested in data engineering and software development.

 I'm currently building my foundation in SQL, Python, databases, and data-driven systems.
 My interest in data started from wanting to understand how information is stored, cleaned, organized, and transformed into something useful.
 As I explored data science, I became more drawn working with databases, data quality, pipelines, and systems that support reliable analysis and decision-making.